One NZ: One NZ (2023–present)

 In September 2022, it was announced that Vodafone New Zealand would change its name to One New Zealand in early 2023.
 Stuff News reported that the naming change could save the company between $20 million and $30 million that it would otherwise be paying in licensing fees.
 Vodafone NZ stated that customers' ability to roam on networks overseas will be unaffected by the name change.

 Stuff published an article titled "Could Vodafone's rebrand to One New Zealand backfire?", stating that the naming change could be tarnished by the name's association with the defunct NZ political party One NZ.
 In response, the company's CEO Jason Paris said on Twitter "One NZ stands for the best of NZ (diversity, inclusion, trust, innovation etc)".

 One NZ currently operates New Zealand's largest 5G mobile network and New Zealand's only 2G mobile network.
 On 3 April 2023, Vodafone NZ announced their change to One NZ, while also announcing a deal with SpaceX to provide 100% mobile coverage through their Starlink satellite internet service, which was to be available in late 2024.

 In May 2023, One NZ was described as the best mobile network in New Zealand by Umlaut.

 In June 2023, Infratil announced that they would be taking full control of One NZ by buying out all shares from Brookfield Asset Management.
 This brought the Infratil ownership to 99.90%, making One NZ a New Zealand owned company.
 A small percentage of the company is owned by executives.

 In August 2023, One NZ was fined over $3 million for breaching the Fair Trading Act by misleading consumers about their FibreX service, after One NZ incorrectly told people that FibreX was the only broadband service available at their location.

 In May 2024, One NZ was described as the best mobile network in New Zealand by Umlaut.

 In October 2024, One NZ received approval to test Starlink satellite-to-mobile SMS service.
 This came as the FCC voted unanimously in favor of its Supplemental Coverage from Space (SCS) regulatory framework on 14 March 2024.

 In June 2025, One NZ was again awarded the best mobile network in New Zealand by Umlaut.

+In June 2026, One NZ was again awarded the best mobile network in New Zealand by Umlaut.

 Market share

 In December 2021, One NZ had 2.4 million customers.
 According to the Commerce Commission's Annual Telecommunications Monitoring Report in March 2022, One NZ's market share in the mobile market was 38%, Spark 41% and Two Degrees Mobile 19%.
-The remainding 2% of the market is made up of mobile virtual network operators.
+The remaining 2% of the market is made up of mobile virtual network operators.